 Naomasa Yohkawa, 3B (24): .339, 2 HR, 13 RBI

 Both will be in Okinawa for spring training, meaning they are practicing with the first squad.
 This does not guarantee them regular playing time come March or April, but it gives them a leg up on some of the competition.
-After watching these videos, which of the players are you more excited about?
+So which guy should we be more excited about?

-My opinion: I got to see a longer video of all their hits, but the video has been removed from YouTube.
+My opinion: I got to see a longer video of all their hits, but that video (as well as the ones originally pasted in this post) has been removed from YouTube.
 A lot more of Yokota’s hits looked like sure-fire hits in NPB.
 He also legged out 3 infield singles, which will play well no matter what level he’s at.
 He also showed power from the left side of the plate, which, outside of 39-year old Kosuke Fukudome, this team sorely lacks.

 On the other hand, while some of Yohkawa’s hits dropped for singles or doubles because of unspectacular fielding by the opponents, he also hit more gappers and his home runs were bigger blasts.
 From what I have heard, he has problems applying what he has been taught – Kanemoto said he forgets what he was told 5 minutes prior.